 A $4.95 service charge applies to orders placed between 11 p.m. and 6 a.m.

-There's also a cocktail menu with items like garden (Woodford Reserve bourbon, honey syrup, lemon juice, aromatic bitters), clouds (Novo Fogo Silver cachaças, Earl Grey tea, lemon juice, rose water), planter (Del Maguey Vida mezcal, cardamom, lime, curacao) and the $45 village (Plymouth gin, Fino sherry, Earl Grey tea, lemon juice, demerara syrup, allspice dram, Tiki bitters, soda), which serves four people.
+There's also a cocktail menu with items like garden (Woodford Reserve bourbon, honey syrup, lemon juice, aromatic bitters), clouds (Novo Fogo Silver cachacas, Earl Grey tea, lemon juice, rose water), planter (Del Maguey Vida mezcal, cardamom, lime, curacao) and the $45 village (Plymouth gin, Fino sherry, Earl Grey tea, lemon juice, demerara syrup, allspice dram, Tiki bitters, soda), which serves four people.

-At dinner, the entire restaurant transforms into Le Petit Chef at Le Grand Bistro.
+(Deck 4) $55.
+At dinner, the Le Grand Bistro space transforms into Le Petit Chef.
 The TableMations Studio Experience features the Le Petit Chef experience, which centers on a 4D animated story starring tiny characters who prepare your dish on your table, course by course, before real waiters or waitresses serve you the actual dish.
-The dish looks just the animated one, and each course is a charming surprise.
+The dish looks just like the animated one, and each course is a charming surprise.
 One chef might create pasta from scratch using fresh-harvest wheat ground by a mini-pig, while another might go for an unintended ride when his icing canister gets out of hand.

 Both Le Grand Bistro and Le Petit Chef feature extensive wine lists.

 (Deck 15); $25 for lunch; $45 for dinner: Just because you're at sea doesn't mean you have to forgo the outdoor barbecue.
 At this venue, located in a corner of the Rooftop Garden, you can enjoy gourmet versions of your favorite backyard barbecue standards for lunch and dinner.

-(Deck 4); a la carte: Part lounge, part eatery, this Celebrity signature offers up an extensive menu of specialty coffees and teas for a fee and complimentary sweet treats.
+(Deck 4); a la carte: Part lounge, part eatery, this Celebrity signature offers an extensive menu of specialty coffees and teas for a fee and complimentary sweet treats.
 Pick your poison and then choose one of the many comfy seats in the sizable accompanying lounge, laid out in a serene color palette of gray and taupe -- except for smack-dab in the middle of the lounge, which pops with cranberry-colored, high-backed chairs and a round carpet, also in cranberry.